Founded in 2002 on the Thai/Burma border, Thoo Mweh Khee provides education to over 600 predominantly Karen students from Burma.

 Beginning in nursery school and continuing on to post-high school, the school offers a wide variety of educational opportunities and experiences to disadvantaged youths from Burma.
 Coming from communities impoverished by years of government neglect and oppression, the students yearn for education and future opportunities it presents.
 Thoo Mweh Khee is a safe, evolving, vibrant environment.

-Thoo Mweh Khee Migrant Learning Centre was established in response to the needs of Karen refugee children and youth from Karen State, Burma and children of Karen migrant workers along this part of the border to access primary and secondary education.
-Without any Thai identity and the inability to speak Thai, these children and youth could not attend Thai schools, and schools in the conflict areas of Karen State, Burma seldom proceed past Standard 4.
+Thoo Mweh Khee Migrant Learning Center was established in response to the needs of Karen refugee children and youth from Karen State, Burma and children of Karen migrant workers along this part of the border to access primary and secondary education.
+Without any Thai identity and the inability to speak Thai, these children and youth could not attend Thai schools, and schools in the conflict areas of Karen State, Burma seldom proceed past Grade 4.

 Thai education policy is changing and now as part of the Thai Ministry of Education's "Schools within Schools" programme, TMKS is working in partnership with Huay Nam Nak Primary and Middle School, where there is an exchange of English and Burmese teachers from TMKS with Thai teachers from Huay Nam Nak, as well as a sharing of various other educational opportunities.